the-teachingRSE-project/competencies/summarised_competencies.md

 #### Legacy RSEs
-While programming languages, libraries and frameworks may be evolving fast, research software tend to be nurtured and passed over generations of researchers, and often without formalized code management practices (\gls{DIST},...).
+While programming languages, libraries and frameworks may be evolving fast, research software tends to be nurtured and developed by generations of researchers, and often without formalized code management practices (\gls{DIST},...).
 Experienced RSEs help overcoming deprecated practices and features, if necessary making code leaner and faster, often via work-intensive refactoring, and possibly exploiting code transformation tools.